 It is worth noting that companies have a legal duty to ensure the security of personal data “just like they would do with any other asset.”
 Companies can fulfil accountability obligations by assessing what personal data was acquired and how it is protected.
 There are security obligations within the GDPR that support the principle of “integrity and confidentiality.”

 How do demonstrate due diligence?

 To ensure compliance with GDPR and due diligence, there should be an identification of the data compliance and mitigation measures in place that includes information security.
 This may include reviewing tangible compliance with policies, testing information security measures and ensuring appropriate procedures and structures are in place for data capture and reporting.

 Due diligence is something that should be practised with consistency to ensure that current practices are relevant and up-to-date.

-To learn more on how to ensure due diligence and how to demonstrate compliance, join us for our upcoming webinar: Data Protection: What Constitutes ‘Evidence of Compliance?’
+To learn more on how to ensure due diligence and how to demonstrate compliance, download the webinar: Data Protection: What Constitutes ‘Evidence of Compliance?’

 - Data protection due diligence.
 How much is enough?

 - How do you know what you know?